 Method Acting is a buzzword that gets thrown around in the media every few years.
 With many actors going to extremes to get the best out of their performances, the unfortunate death of Heath Ledger and other actors putting themselves in dangerous positions; a question that many people have is, is method acting dangerous?

 Method Acting isn’t dangerous in its truest form.
-While many actors take “The Method” to extremes, these extremes weren’t promoted or advised by its founder, Lee Strasberg.
+Whilst many actors take “The Method” to extremes, these extremes weren’t promoted or advised by its founder, Lee Strasberg.
 Actors that put themselves and others in danger while practising Method Acting are doing it incorrectly.

 Due to stories in the media and celebrities sharing their processes for getting into character, there are many myths circulating about method acting.
 This is so prominent that even many actors misunderstand what Method Acting really is.